 - https://nordics.vn/study-news/https-nordics-vn-en-profile-karolinska-institutet/

-- https://nordics.vn/study-news/https-nordics-vn-en-profile-university-of-oslo/
+- https://nordics.vn/study-news/https-nordics-vn-en-finland-life-in-finland/

 If certain prerequisites are met you could also be eligible for financial support that can pay for some of your living expenses.
 Through various fellowship programmes, scholarship schemes or student loans, international students can receive funding for a full degree or a limited number of semesters.
 You should be aware that these funding opportunities are few and will in most cases not cover the total costs of you stay in Norway.
 In most cases funding from your home country or the use of private funds will be necessary.